aferragu/aferragu.github.io/_news/gatech24_visit.md

 title: Georgia Tech visit
 ---

-I am very grateful to have been invited by Professors [Siva Theja Maguluri](https://sites.google.com/site/sivatheja/) and [Debankur Mukherjee](https://sites.google.com/site/debankurm/home) to visit the [Goergia Tech ISyE department]().
+I am very grateful to have been invited by Professors [Siva Theja Maguluri](https://sites.google.com/site/sivatheja/) and [Debankur Mukherjee](https://sites.google.com/site/debankurm/home) to visit the [Georgia Tech ISyE department]().
 It's been a busy week, we held a very nice [seminar](/assets/pdf/gatech_talk_caching.pdf), and I've met a lot of nice colleagues!

 <div style="padding:2em">